AnExplorer vs Total Commander for Android

 • Power users comfortable with plugin installation and configuration

-• Users who don't need TV, watch, or XR device support
+• Users who don't need TV, watch, VR, or car device support

 Who Should Use AnExplorer

-• Users across multiple Android form factors (phone + TV, phone + watch, etc.)
+• Users across multiple Android form factors (phone + TV, phone + watch, phone + VR, etc.)

 • Users who want built-in FTP/SFTP/SMB/WebDAV without plugin setup

-• Users who need Device Connect for wireless PC access
+• Users who need Device Connect for wireless PC browser access

-• Users who need to install APKM/APKS/XAPK bundles
+• Users who need to install APKM/APKS/XAPK bundle files

-• Users new to Android power tools who want a modern UI
+• Users new to Android power tools who want a modern, approachable UI

 Verdict